Return to overview

 Prevention and mitigation

-Fido2 authentication
+Fido2 multi factor authentication

 Hardware-based authentication mechanisms that use FIDO2 protocols currently present as the most effective approach for mitigating the risk of bypassing MFA in all its forms.
 FIDO2 authentication leverages cryptographic keys that are pre-registered with domains, enabling users to authenticate themselves securely.
 The challenge posed by the service to the FIDO2 device includes specific details regarding the request's origin, such as the site's URL.
 As a result, any attempts to authenticate to fraudulent phishing sites using this mechanism should fail.
 Notable examples of FIDO2 authentication include hardware tokens like YubiKeys.